CONTEMPORARY WILDLIFE MANAGEMENT DECISIONS ARE COMPLEX

 BRIDGING GAPS IN MANAGEMENT AND CONSERVATION EDUCATION

 Our Institute was formed in response to the substantial and increasing need for quality research that directly addresses real-world management issues.
 This need has arisen largely because academia has undergone a paradigm shift away from applied research focused on solving management issues.
 This shift also impacts the training of our future wildlife professionals.
 The Wildlife Ecology Institute bridges the gap between wildlife management and research, supporting informed and defensible management decisions.
 We also train our future professionals, particularly for agency positions.
-Contact us to discuss your needs, no matter what the wildlife management topic or issue.
+The need is great, so we are not doing this alone.
+Check back for our developing partnerships.

 We are also working to develop experiential and team-building educational programs to fill these gaps so entry-level biologists receive the proper training to function in today's technical work environment.
 This will not only benefit future professionals, but also state and federal agencies.
 Our educational goals are not limited to undergraduate and graduate-level students, as we are also actively involved with K-12 programs and conservation programs that involve families as a way to disseminate important ecological and management issues.